Floating-Base Deep Lagrangian Networks: Related Work

 Conversely, black-box methods employ nonparametric models to learn either the full system dynamics or the residual with respect to a nominal model.
 For floating-base systems, used methods include Gaussian process regression~\cite{contact_invariant_residual_gpr, anymal_bayesian_mpc}; and neural networks~\cite{neuralsim_nn_residual, nagabandi2017neuralnetworkdynamicsmodelbased}.
 However, these methods usually model only the forward or inverse dynamics, not holding physical properties.

-The integration of physics into deep learning demonstrated a useful inductive bias, especially in small data regimes~\cite{watson2024_survey}.
-For floating-base robots, \cite{lnn_inf_horizon_quadruped} used DeLaN to estimate simplified formulations of a quadruped's inertia matrix for model-based locomotion.
-However, only the positive definiteness of the inertia matrix is enforced, which is a necessary but not sufficient condition for full physical consistency.
-The composite spatial inertia of a floating-base system must also satisfy the triangle inequality for the principal moments of the rotational inertia, as in the single rigid body case presented in \cite{full_physical_traversaro}.
+Integrating physics into deep learning demonstrated a useful inductive bias, especially in small data regimes~\cite{watson2024_survey}.
+For floating-base robots, \cite{lnn_inf_horizon_quadruped} used DeLaN to estimate a simplified formulation of a quadruped's inertia matrix for model-based locomotion.
+However, only positive definiteness of the inertia is enforced, a necessary but not sufficient condition for full physical consistency, as we prove in Sec.~\ref{subsec:floating_base_inertia}.

 As the generalized coordinates of a floating-base system include the base pose in $\SEThree$, one could decide to represent the robot's configuration by the pose of each body in $\SEThree$ instead of joint coordinates.
 For example, \cite{finzi_hnn_exp_constraint, hnn_se3, lie_group_variational_integrator_newtorks} follow this approach, where the inertia matrix simplifies to a block-diagonal concatenation of each body’s spatial inertia.
 While this formulation can ensure full physical consistency, it introduces redundant coordinates and requires knowledge of the system kinematics, as the body poses are unobserved states.
 In addition, the reported applications were restricted to systems with a few number of degrees of freedom, e.g., planar pendulums, quadrotors.